INTERVIEW AND PICTURES BY MARKO SYRJALA

-No we didn’t.
+No, we didn’t.
 I didn’t know them at all.
-They were looking for drummer and they were talking to all their friends, because that’s how you’re gonna look.
-Especially with a band that big you can’t have open auditions because everybody is going to show up and you’ll have to weed through a lot of people who aren’t any good at all.
+They were looking for a drummer, and they were talking to all their friends because that’s how you’re going to look.
+Especially with a big band, you can’t have open auditions because everybody will show up, and you’ll have to weed through many people who aren’t any good at all.
 So, I guess they talked to people and asked who could do this.
-They auditioned a few guys and Kerry King’s guitar tech was good friend with John Tempesta.
-He was a good friend of mine, and still is, and he told them get Paul Bostaph, you know you gotta check this guy out.
-They listened to the Forbidden records but they didn’t really see how I could fit into the Slayer style, playing the way I was.
-But, I can see that, it was totally different, Dave’s [Lombardo] Slayer stuff was way over the top and Forbidden stuff was more methodical and thought out.
-Anyways, they had a drummer, I forgot his name, Dave’s drum teacher at the time.
-He was working out for them but every time they would practice he would make the same mistakes in the same songs.
-So, either he wasn’t doing his homework or he just forgot his parts.
-They would keep jamming with him for a while buy they would ask friends and my name kept coming up but they kept passing me over.
-Finally they said, well, we’re still not happy with anybody so we’ll try this guy out.
-So, I came in and I nailed it, I played everything the best I could at the time; I can do it much better now.
+They auditioned a few guys, and Kerry King’s guitar tech was a good friend with John Tempesta.
+He was a good friend of mine and still is, and he told them to get Paul Bostaph.
+You know you have to check this guy out.
+They listened to the Forbidden records, but they didn’t see how I could fit into the Slayer style, playing the way I was.
+But, I can see that it was totally different, Dave’s [Lombardo] Slayer stuff was way over the top, and Forbidden stuff was more methodical and thought out.
+Anyways, they had a drummer, and I forgot his name, Dave’s drum teacher at the time.
+He was working out for them, but he would make the same mistakes in the same songs every time they would practice.
+So, either he wasn’t doing his homework, or he just forgot his parts.
+They would keep jamming with him for a while, but they would ask friends, and my name kept coming up, but they kept passing me over.
+Finally, they said, well, we’re still not happy with anybody, so we’ll try this guy out.
+So, I came in, and I nailed it.
+I played everything the best I could at the time; I can do it much better now.
 But, I came in and made one mistake.

 Which song did you make a mistake?